Sony A6400 vs Fujifilm X-Pro2

 - More heavily discounted: Has been around for much longer (launched in January 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the A6400 is the clear winner of the match-up (15 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A6400 is the clear winner of the match-up (15 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the A6400 or the X-Pro2.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.